Skip to main content

 You should also use a tool like Lumina or FLIRT to try and resolve all the open source library code and the C++ STL, this will further improve the accuracy.

-## SSE Transport & Headless MCP
+## Transports & Headless MCP

 You can run an SSE server to connect to the user interface like this: